- First Name

 - Website URL

-- Indigenous Environmental History, North American Political Ecology, Intellectual History, Culture & Politics of North America, Pr
+- Indigenous & Environmental History, First World War, Trauma, Modernity & Intellectual History, Culture & Environmental Politics of North America

 - Media Contact

 Professor Porter is an interdisciplinary researcher and teacher of indigenous historical themes in relation to war, modernity, culture, literature and the environment.
 From September 2019- September 2022 she is a Leverhulme Major Research Fellow working on a new book on the environmental record of President Nixon and the Republican Party.